bgoonz/BGOONZ_BLOG_2.0/docs/content/js-topics/roundingthefastway.md

 ##### When so many people think `~~X == Math.floor(X)`

-Most people who write about “double bitwise NOT” incorrectly equate it with `Math.floor()` for some reason.
+Most people who write about "double bitwise NOT” incorrectly equate it with `Math.floor()` for some reason.
 If you can’t write about it accurately, odds are good you’ll eventually misuse it.

 Others are more careful to mention `Math.floor()` for positive inputs and `Math.ceil()` for negative ones, but that forces you to stop and think about the values you’re dealing with.
 This defeats the purpose of `~~` as a handy no-gotchas shortcut.